Technical and Vocational Education Act

 Article 8

-Chapter 3 Provision of Technical & Vocational Education
+Chapter 3 Implementation of Technical and Vocational Education

 Article 9

-The curriculum guidelines of elementary schools and junior high schools shall incorporate vocational knowledge and exploration content; junior high schools and senior secondary schools shall arrange visits to related businesses and industries for students.
+The curriculum guidelines of elementary schools and junior high schools shall include the contents related to vocational knowledge and exploration.
+Senior high schools and junior high schools shall arrange visits to related industries for students.

 Article 10

-The respective rights and obligations of the junior high school and of the vocational training institute shall be set out in a written agreement and the school shall submit a copy to the competent authority to be put on record.
+The rights and obligations between junior high schools and vocational training organizations shall be defined by contract and reported by schools to the competent authority for record.

 Article 11

-Senior secondary and higher level educational institutions may plan and design the vocational courses referred to in the preceding paragraph based on the vocational competence criteria prescribed by the central competent authority in charge of each related industry sector to provide students with the vocational competencies they need to find employment.
+The schools may plan and design the professional curriculum referred to in the preceding paragraph based on the occupational competency standards defined by the central industry competent authorities to provide students with the occupation competency needed by them to seek jobs.

-The vocational competence criteria set by the central competent authority in charge of each of the various industry sectors in accordance with the Statute for Industrial Innovation shall be reviewed, updated, and adjusted at least once every two years, taking into account social developments and changes in the industry sector, and the updated versions shall be publicly posted on a dedicated information platform.
+The occupational competency standards defined by various central industry competent authorities in accordance with the Statute for Industrial Innovation shall be reviewed, updated and adjusted at least once per two years, subject to the social development and industrial transformation, and be posted on some exclusive information platform.

 Article 12

-Senior secondary and higher level educational institution may offer internship programs that accord with the nature of their divisions, departments, institutes, and academic programs.
+The schools may offer related internship programs by the nature of sections, departments, institutes and academic programs.

-Public enterprises and organizations: The competent authority in charge of the educational institution may consult with the competent authority in charge of the public enterprise or organization and request it to contact the enterprise or organization under its jurisdiction and request that subsidiary unit to provide the quota, intended recipients, and form of the internships.
-On the basis of the results of the consultations, the competent authority in charge of the educational institution shall summarize the information about the off-campus internship program and the recruitment of technical students, and make this public.
-The allocation of internship places will then be decided through a selection or screening process.
+2. Public enterprises: The competent authority in charge of the schools shall consult with the competent authority in charge of the public enterprises to contact the enterprises subordinated to it to offer the quota, object and mode of the internship.
+Then, the competent authority in charge of the schools shall summarize and publish the off-campus internship program plan and information about recruitment of student trainees, and then make decision upon selection or screening.

 Article 13